Our mission is to share resources for struggling families,

 I quickly learned about the pain bubbling just under the surface in many of our community members and began trying to find out what resources and help were available for anyone struggling with addiction.
 A lot of what I found was outdated, disorganized, and hard to find.

 And that is why Culpeper Overdose Awareness was started.
-It was a desire to raise awareness, share information and resources, and start a conversation about addiction in our community.
+It was a desire to raise awareness, make resources easier to find, and start a conversation about addiction in our community.

-I decided that I should be open and honest about the cause of Joe’s death.
+I decided that it should start with being open and honest about the cause of Joe’s death.

 It wasn’t easy to say “My son was a substance user” but I felt it was necessary.